Endometriosis occurs when uterine tissue grows in places that aren’t the uterus.

 Treating endometriosis

 Endometriosis can seriously harm your quality of life.
 So, how do you treat it?
-Surgery and medication are both options for treatment.
+Natural treatments, surgery and medication are all options for treatment.